workattech/get-a-software-engineering-job/README.md

 # Get a Software Engineering Job/Internship - Ultimate Guide
-> This document is for self-preparation.
-Check out [SDE Bootcamp](https://workat.tech/programs/sde-bootcamp) if you want to:
-> - fast-track your learning through hands-on learning, and,
-> - have engineers from top product-based companies teach and mentor you

 Let's divide the job search process into 4 stages:
 - Searching for and applying to jobs